 The initial investment can be high.

-2. Online/internet surveys are probably the method of data collection that has developed fastest in the last 10 years; in many developed countries, online surveys are an essential tool for collecting data.
+The method of data collection that has developed fastest in the last 10 years; in many developed countries, online surveys are an essential tool for collecting data.

 They fit all forms of gamification, which makes them more engaging than other methods of surveys.
 However, sampling is a critical issue because self-determination is always a problem.
 Sampling providers usually provide samples from access panels, through recruitment or techniques such as sampling rivers that randomly select people in real time while browsing the net.
 Online surveys can be used on various devices, including pcs, tablets and mobile phones.